fabianegli/singlecell_proteomics/README.md

 This repository is licensed under the BSD-3 clause license.
 The license for my contributinos resides in `LICENSE-fabianegli` while the original code's license is in `LICENSE`.

+## Comments

+The effort to make this repository's code reproducible was carried out on MacOS 11.7.2.
+It has yet to be tested on other platforms.
+`conda-env-for-reproduction-on-MacOS1172.yaml` contains the exported conda environment - this file can be used to set up the environment exactly the same, but it will most probably not work if you use another OS than what generated it.